DoubleEclipse/doubleeclipse.github.io/esr-tools/README.md

 D2R Modding Tools: https://www.d2rmodding.com/
 D2R Data Guide (Corrected): https://locbones.github.io/D2R_DataGuide/

 How to update ESR Version dependent tools: 1.
-Run the python script - it should produce a .js file 2.
-Replace the current .js file with the new one.
-The tool should be updated.
+Open the python script and set the path to where your ESR mod is installed; 2.
+Run the python script - it should produce a .js file; 3.
+Replace the current .js file with the new one; 4.
+The tool should now be updated.